December retail sales fall 1.1% after slipping in November

 The Fed raised its key interest rate in December for the seventh time in 2022 for exactly that reason as it tries to cool spending and inflation.

-Yet even excluding sales auto and gasoline sales, retail sales slipped 0.7%.
+Yet even excluding sales from auto and gasoline, retail sales slipped 0.7%.
 Retail sales are not adjusted for inflation unlike many other government reports.

+“There are cracks appearing in the resiliency that consumers have shown in 2022, as higher prices, interest rate increases and the uncertainty of the macroeconomic environment finally take their toll,” Moody’s Vice President Mickey Chadha said in a report.

+Chadha noted that the low unemployment rate and wage gains have so far supported consumer spending, but in the coming months, Moody’s sees consumers increasingly being “more selective” in their spending and postponing purchases, putting a damper on retail sales in the first half of the year.

-Sales fell 1.1% at electronics and appliance stores; furniture and home furnishing stores saw a 2.5% drop.
+Sales fell in key gift-giving categories for the holiday season’s finale.
+Sales dropped 1.1% at electronics and appliance stores; furniture and home furnishing stores saw a 2.5% drop.
 And department stores suffered a 6.6% decline.
+Sales at online retailers fell 1.1%.
+Restaurants also saw a drop.

-Spending has remained resilient despite a spike in inflation that began almost 19 months ago, but the capacity of Americans to continue that spending has ebbed.
+Spending had remained resilient despite a spike in inflation that began almost 19 months ago, but the capacity of Americans to continue that spending has ebbed.

+Solid hiring, rising pay, and savings beefed up by government financial support during the pandemic enabled most Americans to keep up with rising prices.
+That government assistance has long ended, however, and some Americans have dipped into savings accounts since then.
+Credit card defaults are on the rise with some households slow to adjust their spending to a new reality.

+Still, the job market continues to be a pillar of strength in the U.S. economy and wages are still rising, creating a conflict for the Fed, which needs to cool spending and hiring to control inflation.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.